TickTeam/guide-tt/ios_app/how_to_assign_tasks_to_others.md

 <br />

-If you want to view all of your tasks that are assigned to you, you can enable the predefined list “Assigned to me”.
+If you want to view all of your tasks that are assigned to you, you can enable the smart list “Assigned to me”.